pvcraven/web-development-class/source/assignments/save_form_data/save_form_data.rst

 Step 3 - Receive the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
+* Create a new servlet called ``NameListEdit``.
 * Update web.xml to map a new servlet ``NameListEdit`` to ``/api/name_list_edit``
-* Create a new servlet called ``NameListEdit``.
-Have it log something.
+* Have your servlet log something.
 Test to make sure it runs.
 * Update your new servlet to fetch the data, and then log it.
 Test.

 Step 4 - Insert the Data